telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

 ---
-title: Build the Store Sales page
+title: Build the Store Sales Page
+page_title: Build the Store Sales Page | Music Store Dashboard Tutorial
+description: "Learn how to build the Kendo UI Music Store Dashboard Store Sales page by using Telerik UI for ASP.NET MVC."
+slug: buildthestoressales_muscistoredashboard_aspnetmvc
 position: 4
 ---

-# Build the Store Sales page
+# Build the Store Sales Page

+**Figure 1.
+A snapshot of the Kendo UI Music Store Sales Overview page**

 ![sales-overview](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-overview.png)

 This page is constructed to show a collection of data visualization graphs, exposing several different views of store data.
 The page is dominated by a general sales graph, which can be filtered by five different dimensions, selectable by the buttons to the left of graph.

-Two smaller graphs present data grouped by genre: Sales and Searches.
-These views provide a way to change the type of chart shown, changing the presentation of the data based on user selection of the graph type.
-The data can also be changed between Weekly, Monthly and Yearly data.
+Two smaller graphs present data grouped by genre&mdash;the Sales and Searches graphs.
+These views provide a way to change the type of chart shown, changing the presentation of the data based on the user selection of the graph type.
+The data can also be changed between **Weekly**, **Monthly** and **Yearly** data.

-This page is contained in the following files: **app/views/sales.html**, **app/sales-view.js**, and **Content/sales-view.css**.
+This page is contained in the `app/views/sales.html`, `app/sales-view.js`, and `Content/sales-view.css` files.

+## Configuration

-## Change Chart Type Dynamically
+### Change Chart Types Dynamically

 The **Sales By Genre** chart allows for the chart type to be changed dynamically.

-The chart can be changed from, for instance, a bar graph
+For example, the chart type can be changed from a bar graph to a line graph by using the buttons on the bottom-right side.

+**Figure 2.
+A bar graph representation of the Sales Overview page**

 ![sales-by-genre-bar](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-bar.png)

-to a line graph
+**Figure 3.
+A line graph representation of the Sales Overview page**

 ![sales-by-genre-line](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-line.png)

-using the buttons down the right side.
+**Figure 4.
+The side buttons through which the graphic representation of the data can be changed**

 ![sales-by-genre-bar-button-highlight](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-bar-button-highlight.png)

 The **Sales By Genre** and **Searches By Genre** charts are built similarly, with simple declarative markup and powerful JavaScript piping.
-The chart is contained within it's own **&lt;div&gt;**, with an accompanying **&lt;span&gt;** that contains the buttons for changing the chart type.
-The Sales By Genre chart is constructed like so:
+The chart is contained within its own `&lt;div&gt;`, with an accompanying `&lt;span&gt;` that contains the buttons for changing the chart type.
+The **Sales By Genre** chart is constructed as demonstrated in the example below.

+###### Example

 	<div class="sales-by-genre-chart half-width-chart"></div>
     <span class="store-sales-chart-type change-genre-sales-chart-type">